Saltar al contenido principal

 para algunos\(\gamma\) entre\(\alpha\) y\(x .\) Tenga en cuenta que esta es la forma del resto en Teorema\(6.6 .1,\) aunque bajo supuestos ligeramente más restrictivos.

-This page titled 7.6: Teorema de Taylor revisitado is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: Teorema de Taylor revisitado is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.